What is Linux?

 Tesla which is the electric vehicle automaker founded by Elon Musk runs their own in-house brew of Linux distributions and most other vehicle companies make use of Automotive Grade Linux (AGL).
 Self-driving cars are continually making headway as well with Google and other companies leading the charge with Linux-driven platforms.

 100% of the world’s fastest supercomputers run on Linux.
 5 supercomputers run Ubuntu, 20 on Red Hat Enterprise Linux, and 109 on CentOS.
-The fastest supercomputer currently in China named the Sunway Taihulight, which is powered by 650 000+ CPUs run on a customized version of Linux called the Sunway RaiseOS.
+The fastest supercomputer currently in China is named the Sunway Taihulight, which is powered by 650 000+ CPUs run on a customized version of Linux called the Sunway RaiseOS.

 6. Japan Bullet Train